 Do you want to be a nurse but aren't sure how to get there?
-We offer a clean and simple path to earn your bachelor's degree in nursing (BSN) at UNMC.
+In partnership with the University of Nebraska Medical Center (UNMC) in Norfolk, Neb., we offer a clean and simple path to earn your bachelor's degree in nursing (BSN).

 About the Nursing (BSN) Pathway